utkarsh0869/DevBytes/README.md

 # DevBytes
-DevByte Viewer is an offline caching app app that showcases the use of:

-1. Room Databse
-2. Repository pattern
-3. Work Manager
+DevByte Viewer is an app that showcases the use of **Room** to create an offline cache.
+It also implements a **Repository pattern**, a way to combine multiple sources like network requests and database.
+It also uses **Work Manager** to schedule work when the app is in the background.